pbharrin/pyconometrics/README.md

 The code currently has tested with Python 2.6, and 2.7 with Numpy 1.6.0.

-The performance of this code is slower than Matlab.
+The performance of this code is slower than Matlab, but it's free.

 example:
 ```python